cerner/fhir.cerner.com/content/soarian/r4/base/individuals/practitioner.md

 ### Errors

 *	The common [errors](#errors) and [OperationOutcomes] may be returned.
-*	In addition, a `422 Unprocessable Entity`  HTTP response status code and OperationOutcome is returned when > 499 Practitioners qualify for the search criteria.
+*	In addition, a `422 Unprocessable Entity`  HTTP response status code and OperationOutcome is returned when more than 499 Practitioners qualify for the search criteria.

 ## Retrieve by ID